Uncategorized | 7 minutes

 The way I see it, IEO first started due to the lack of trust investors, companies, and governments had in ICOs.
-IEO makes it possible to use the reputation of a specific exchange as a kind of guarantee for the company that runs the IEO is legit.
+IEO makes it possible to use a specific exchange’s reputation as a kind of guarantee for the company that runs the IEO is legit.

 As someone who has run hundreds of different ICO marketing campaigns, our biggest challenge has always been building trust with the community and investors.

-It seems like a challenge that every company faces, also outside the blockchain ecosystem, but that’s not exactly correct.
+It seems like a challenge that every company faces outside the blockchain ecosystem, but that’s not exactly correct.

 Since many ICOs betrayed their community and investors, the industry as a whole put a red stamp over those fundraising processes.

-This great research is diving into why people don’t trust ICOs.
-You can go over the research but in a nutshell, the low entrance barrier made it possible for unqualified companies to run ICOs, attracting investments of millions of dollars only in ideas.
+This great research paper dives into why people don’t trust ICOs.
+In a nutshell, the low barrier for entry made it possible for unqualified companies to run ICOs, attracting investments of millions of dollars only in ideas.

 When it comes to trust, the difference between ICO and IEO is clear.
-In IEO I need to trust the exchange (In this case Binance Launchpad) that their team runs high-quality IEO due diligence.
-Considering the reputation of the exchange, I’m much more likely as an investor to trust an IEO.
+For an IEO, I need to trust the exchange (in this case, Binance Launchpad) and believe that their team runs high-quality IEO due diligence.
+Considering the exchange’s reputation, I’m much more likely to trust an IEO as an investor.

-Therefore the PR campaign for an IEO can focus more on the product itself, and the fact that the company passed through intense due diligence by the exchange.
+Therefore the PR campaign for an IEO can focus more on the product itself and that the company passed the exchange’s due diligence practices.

-In ICO, for example, I recommend our clients to run a PR campaign that focuses on building the authority of the team members, the advisors, and the company as a whole.
+For example, in an ICO, I recommend our clients run a PR campaign that focuses on building the team members’ authority, the advisors, and the company as a whole.

-For example, I have never heard about CARTESI but I do know Binance very good and trust them, therefore CARTESI seems much more attractive for me as an investor.
+For example, I have never heard about CARTESI, but I know Binance is trustworthy; therefore, CARTESI seems much more attractive to me as an investor.

 When I write my guides, the costs are always the easiest part to write.
-That’s because in the blockchain industry it doesn’t matter if you run an ICO, STO, or IEO.
+That’s because it doesn’t matter if you run an ICO, STO, or IEO in the blockchain industry.

 On the other hand, there is a limit to how much you can benefit from a PR campaign.